KalanaRatnayake/KalanaRatnayake.github.io/_projects/msc-project.md

 <h3>Planning Module</h3>

-Planning module functions as the control unit of the system in addition to performing path planning.
-It requests the exploration goal from the exploration module and also receives the goal calculated by the server through client module.
+The planning module functions as the control unit of the system in addition to performing path planning.
+It requests the exploration goal from the exploration module and also receives the goal calculated by the server through the client module.
 After selecting on goal, it calculates a 2D map of the environment by down projecting the 3D voxel map of the environment.
-Then it uses the robot's position, selected goal and calculated 2D map to calculate a path.
+Then it uses the robot's position, selected goal, and calculated 2D map to calculate a path.
 Then it issues control instructions to Control Module to move the robot.
-Following image explains the design of this module.
+The following image explains the design of this module.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">